skiptools/skip-bluetooth/README.md

 func centralManager(central: CBCentralManager, DidUpdateANCSAuthorizationFor peripheral: CBPeripheral)
 ```

-in order to implement these functions in your `CBCentralManagerDelegate` implementation, you should write the function call as you would do in Swift, but put the corresponding `// SKIP DECLARE: ...` line above that function which corresponds to the Kotlin-compliant API call.
+In order to implement these functions in your `CBCentralManagerDelegate` implementation, you should write the function call as you would do in Swift, but put the corresponding `// SKIP DECLARE: ...` line above that function which corresponds to the Kotlin-compliant API call.

 Here is an example: